ElsebaiyMohamed/DS-AI-Ar-Community/README.md

 > Remember, your involvement in the AI&DS community ultimately depends on your dedication and commitment to self-improvement and continuous learning.
 Seize every opportunity and leverage the resources provided to become the AI and DS expert you aspire to be.

-To join our community and unlock all these opportunities, join us on discord [DS&AI Arab Community](https://discord.gg/PJmDufa4mx)
+To join our community and unlock all these opportunities, join us on discord [AI&DS Arab Community](https://discord.gg/Wx8tppSbae)

 ## Explanation of server Categoeries & Channles: